 The budget allocates $7.6 billion for deep space exploration.
 Through Artemis missions, NASA will land the first woman and person of color on the lunar surface, deepen the US’ scientific understanding of the Moon, and test technologies that will prepare for human exploration of Mars.

-About $4.7 billion is for Common Exploration Systems Development to support lunar missions which include funding for the Orion spacecraft and Space Launch System (SLS).
+About $4.7 billion is for Common Exploration Systems Development to support lunar missions, including funding for the Orion spacecraft and Space Launch System (SLS).
 The budget’s $1.5 billion for astronaut Moon landers will enable NASA to increase competition in the development of the final mode of transportation needed to take astronauts to the lunar surface.

 With $2.4 billion allocated for Earth-observing satellites and related research, the budget will increase NASA’s Earth science funding for climate and weather monitoring and measurement.